Updated on March 18th, 2025 by Bob Ciura

 Amazon’s lack of a dividend certainly has not hurt investors to this point, as Amazon has been a premier tech stock.

-Over the past 10 years, Amazon stock generated returns above 20% per year.
+Over the past 10 years, Amazon stock generated total returns of over 900%.

 Business Overview